jmeis/v2-template/docs/portieris-setup.md

 ```

 The gencerts script generates new SSL certificates and keys for
-Portieris.
-Portieris presents this certificates to the Kubernetes API
+`Portieris`. `Portieris` presents this certificates to the Kubernetes API
 server when the API server makes admission requests.
 If you do not
 generate new certificates, it could be possible for an attacker to spoof
 Portieris in your cluster.

-For uninstalling Portieris and further details.
-Refer to the Portieris readme.
+For uninstalling `Portieris` and further details, refer to the `Portieris` readme.
 <https://github.com/IBM/portieris/blob/master/README.md>

 ### Provisioning the Secrets Key

-We need to have a public key that can be obtained from the CISO signing key.
-If you are well versed with the CISO client and have access to the CISO account you can generate this locally by installing the CISO client and following the instructions provided by CISO that can be accessed when you log in.
+We need to have a public key that can be obtained from the `CISO` signing key.
+If you are well versed with the `CISO` client and have access to the `CISO` account you can generate this locally by installing the `CISO` client and following the instructions provided by `CISO` that can be accessed when you log in.
 <https://pgawdccosig01.sl.bluecloud.ibm.com/help/ph2-3-signverify>

 Otherwise there is a simple toolchain template that can be set up that will extract/generate the public signing key for you.

 See <https://github.ibm.com/one-pipeline/portieris-config-helper>

 Create an instance of the template using the same values that you used for the CI-template.
 Run the pipeline and the public certificate will be written out to the log.
-Copy the certifcate content into a file called key.asc
+Copy the certificate content into a file called `key.asc`

 With the public key on hand we need to use it to generate a Kubernetes
 secret.

 First change directory to the one containing the key